 A Guest Post by Jessica from One Girl, Whole World

 Why: Breathtaking scenery, great pub food and good beer, charming B&Bs, delightful locals, and more under-the-radar Ireland.
-This itinerary is a little more off-the-beaten-path, and is especially great if you’re going during or on either side of peak season.
-I’d heard horror stories about tiny one-lane roads congested with tour buses and crowds at places like the Cliffs of Moher.
+This itinerary is a little more off-the-beaten-path.
+It is especially great if you’re going during or on either side of peak season.
+I’d heard horror stories about driving in Ireland on tiny one-lane roads congested with tour buses and crowds at places like the Cliffs of Moher.
 So I planned a different kind of trip, looking for hidden gems and less-known alternatives.

 After arriving in Dublin, we immediately got our rental car and hit the road toward Kilkenny.
 It’s a small medieval city offering tons of beautifully well-preserved medieval architecture, abundant charm, quite a bit of religious history, and the Smithwicks brewery if you’re looking for a pint.